hedyhli/site/content/_index.md

 ## Guestbook

 Like what you see?
 Leave a public note by signing my [guestbook](/guestbook/).
-Write a message for both the curator of this web garden, and the next visitor like you 💜
+Write a message and leave an optional book recommendation for both the curator of this web garden, and the next visitor like you.

 View all guestbook entries [here](/guestbook/).